LukasRuee/UE-Queue-Lite-Plugin/README.md

   - `UObject*`, `AActor*`, `TSubclassOf<AActor>`
   - `FString`, `FVector`, `FRotator`, `FTransform`

+Why It’s Different from TQueue
+- Blueprint-Friendly
+  - TQueue is a C++ template class and not directly exposed to Blueprints.
+  - UE Queue Lite provides native Blueprint nodes, so no C++ coding is required.
+- Predefined Types
+  - Instead of creating a TQueue for each type manually, your plugin comes with ready-to-use queue types for common data (e.g., integers, strings, objects).
+- Lightweight & Simple
+  - Focused on straightforward queue usage.
+No unnecessary extra features or complexity.
+  - Ideal for developers who just need a queue in Blueprint without wrapping C++ code.
+- Safe for Blueprint
+  - Nodes handle edge cases like empty queues gracefully, reducing runtime errors.

 ## Installation

 You can use the **prebuilt plugin** or **build from source**: